jenny0130/introductions/README.md

 Check out [this documentation](https://docs.github.com/en/github/writing-on-github) on how to write on GitHub.

 And [here](https://docs.github.com/en) is the full GitHub documentation for you to look at when you need it!

+One note: Please use a pull request if you would like to edit or fix anything!